 - Silvia Borando

 - This is the main author for Minibombo books, a small, Italian imprint.
 They have quirky and unique books that are delightful storytime reads.
 Some of our favorites are Shapes, Reshape! and Open up, please!
-The newest title, Shake the tree has also been a hit.
+Shake the tree is also fun.

 - Nicola Davies